 worship and reflection.
 This evening featured this and more, as we were treated to a diverse series of works expanding both the repertoire of listeners and the community at large with a world premiere.
 The reverential, distinguished Maestro Kent Tritle began the program with a transcendent, prayerful, poignant, choral performance of the Prayer for Ukraine composed by Mykol Lysenko (1842-1912), preceding a period of silence to honor those defending their homeland during these tragic times.
 Here is a performance of the work by the United States Air Force Band and Singing Sergeants that has received nearly eighty thousand views since March 6, 2022.
 From the video caption: First published in 1885, composer Mykola Lysenko’s “Prayer for Ukraine” has become a beloved song for the Ukrainian people.
 Lysenko’s words of “protect our Ukraine, shine on her your blessings of freedom and light” act as a worldwide beacon of hope for democracy.

-Viktor Kalabis’s Canticum was introduced by Arnost Kares, the Czech Counsel General for New York.
+Arnost Kares, the Czech Counsel General for New York, introduced Viktor Kalabis’s Canticum.
 Kares also spoke eloquently of Ukraine’s current quandary as a target of violent Russian domination.
 Canticum featured choir and orchestra with marvelous soloists tenor John Riesen, and contralto Nicole Joy Mitchell.
 The ensemble performed with élan, clearly articulating the work’s neo-classist dissonances in a piece crafted at the height of Kalabis’s creative powers.
 A marvelous soundscape, its intones hint of the Second Viennese School and its enigmatic serialism and structure.
 Arvo Pärt’s Te Deum with the wonderful soprano, Elizabeth van Os, provided an apposite dénouement to a marvelous concert.
-This was a rare treat to hear a performance of a choral work with string orchestra, triple choir, prepared piano, and recorded accompaniment featuring in this case droning pedal-point constructs.
-The work began with an ominous sustained recorded low pitch.
+It was a rare treat to hear a performance of a choral work with string orchestra, triple choir, prepared piano, and recorded accompaniment featuring, in this case, droning pedal-point constructs.
+The work began with an ominous, sustained, recorded low pitch.
 Basses entered with a monophonic theme shadowed by choirs in plainsong textures, choral acclamations, and soaring angular melodic phrases.
 The work eventually sighs and fades away like the passing of time.
-As anticipated, Maestro Kent Tritle et al delivered a splendid, diverse, and exciting musical program.
+As anticipated, Maestro Kent Tritle et al. delivered a splendid, diverse, and exciting musical program.
 Blend, articulation, intonation, and phrasing were superb, and conducting was precise and expressive.
 It was particularly surprising and pleasing to experience live music with recorded sound and prepared piano, a reminder of works developing this genre by composers like Ron Mazurek, Romanian immigrant Dinu Ghezzo, or as noted in John Cage’s Sonatas for prepared piano.
 Bravo!
-Cathedral of St. John the Divine 1047 Amsterdam Avenue (at 112th Street) New York NY 10025
+Cathedral of St. John the Divine 1047 Amsterdam Avenue (at 112th Street) New York, NY 10025

 Tickets at https://musicasacrany.com or call 212-316-7540